alecthomas/inject/README.md

 })
 ```

-Similar to injection frameworks in other languages, inject includes the concept of modules.
+Similar to injection frameworks in other languages, inject includes the
+concept of modules.
 A module is a struct whose methods are providers.
+This is
-This is useful for grouping configuration data together with providers.
+useful for grouping configuration data together with providers.

 Any method starting with "Provide" will be bound as a Provider.
-If the method name contains "Multi" it will not be a singleton provider.
-If the method name contains "Sequence" it will contribute to a sequence of its return type.
+If the method
+name contains "Multi" it will not be a singleton provider.
+If the method name
+contains "Sequence" it will contribute to a sequence of its return type.
+Similarly, if the method name contains "Mapping" it will contribute to a
+mapping of its return type.

 ```go
 type MyModule struct {}